HendrikVE/swp-telematik-ws-20-21/ESP32/window_alert/docs/README.md

 2. run **make menuconfig**
     1. exchange placeholder (e.g. network name and password) with your data
     2. Serial flasher config -> Flash size (adjust value to your board)
+    3. Serial flasher config -> Default baud rate -> 921600 baud (for faster flashing)
-    3. Compiler options -> Enable C++ exceptions (make a tick here)
+    4. Compiler options -> Enable C++ exceptions (make a tick here)
-    4. Arduino Configuration -> Autostart Arduino setup and loop on boot (make a tick here)
+    5. Arduino Configuration -> Autostart Arduino setup and loop on boot (make a tick here)
-    5. Partition Table -> Partition Table -> Factory app, two OTA definitions
+    6. Partition Table -> Partition Table -> Factory app, two OTA definitions
-    6. Component config -> ESP32-specific -> CPU frequency (set it to 240 MHz for low latency of the system)
+    7. Component config -> ESP32-specific -> CPU frequency (set it to 240 MHz for low latency of the system)
 3. Hardware
     1. Dont use the 5V pin when using battery, this pin is only powered when connected to USB